Agent coordination

 CLI parity

-Section titled “CLI parity”All comms tools have command-line equivalents.
-Run basemind comms --help for the full list:
+Section titled “CLI parity”Every agents mode has a command-line equivalent.
+Run basemind agents --help for the full list:

 |---|---|